What is the Holy Orthodox Order of Saint George the Great Martyr?

 Why establish this Order at this particular point in time?

-The Order was formed at this point in time to be an advocate for the Orthodox Church and its people in the Holy Land and Greater Middle East who don’t have a voice (to be a voice for the voiceless), and to be a moral guide and outlet for those Orthodox men and women who seek to find camaraderie amongst those of their religion.
+The Order was formed at this point in time to be an advocate for the Orthodox Church and its people in the Holy Land and Greater Middle East who don’t have a voice (to be a voice for those who have none), and to be a moral guide and outlet for those Orthodox men and women who seek to find camaraderie amongst those of their religion.

 The Order offers the faithful members of the Orthodox Church outward ways in which to be of true Christly service, as mirrored in the Beatitudes and in the basic Christian message of love.
 We are all called to serve, protect, and defend those who are the least among us.